-Table 5 explores how the differences in debt behavior impact consumption and saving behavior, using the decomposition in equation (1).
+Table 5 explores how the differences in debt behavior impact spending, using the decomposition in equation (1).
+For ease of interpretation, each term in that equation is scaled by average disposable income.
 Panel A reports estimates without any control variables.
-Individuals who report being uncomfortable with debt consume SEK 36,200 less per year (column (1)).
-Of this difference, SEK 6,200 can be attributed to differences in interest expenses (column (2)).
-Slightly more than half of the difference in consumption, i.e., SEK 22,800, is due to differences in disposable income (column (3)).
-The remainder, SEK 12,000, is due to differences in growth in debt (column (4)).
-In contrast, there are no substantial differences in financial savings (column (5)) or capital income (column (6)) which indicates that our survey measure captures an attitude toward debt rather than prudence.
+Individuals who report being uncomfortable with debt spend less than other individuals.
+The difference amounts to five percent of disposable income (column (1)).
+The difference is due to lower interest expenses (three percent of disposable income; column (2)) and to differences in debt growth (five percent of disposable income; column (3)).
+In contrast, there are no substantial differences in financial savings (column (4)) or capital income (column (5)) which indicates that our survey measure captures an attitude toward debt rather than preferences toward risk.25 Column (6) considers spending growth, the first difference of spending reported in column (1).
+Spending growth does not depend on debt attitude.
+Our interpretation is that individuals that are uncomfortable with debt are on a permanently lower spending level, as indicated in column (1).
+In contrast, column (6) indicates that we do not detect differences in trends in spending.
 Panel B adds many control variables.
 While the estimated effects of being uncomfortable with debt are smaller, the qualitative pattern is the same.

 Table 6 reports differential changes to individuals' balance sheets from 2004 to 2007.
-Individuals who report being uncomfortable with debt increase their debt by SEK 10,400 less per year, controlling for observable differences (including differences in disposable income).
-This lower rate of growth in debt is almost perfectly matched in magnitude by a lower rate of growth in housing wealth, though the difference is not statistically significant (column (3)).
-In contrast, there is no marked difference in accumulation of financial wealth (column (2)).
-Columns (4) to (6) report growth rates over the entire 2004-2007 period and the estimates are qualitatively similar.
+Individuals who report being uncomfortable with debt increase their debt by less, corresponding to five percent of average disposable income in every year, controlling for observable differences (including differences in disposable income).26 This lower rate of growth in debt is well matched in magnitude by a lower rate of growth in housing wealth, though the difference is not statistically significant (column (3)).
+In contrast, there is no marked difference in accumulation of financial wealth (column